 Fat from giant cicadas and silkworms showed twice the antioxidant activity of olive oil.
 Olive oil, and other so-called 'super-foods' are named because of their antioxidant-rich profile, with familiar products including nuts, kale, blueberries and dark chocolate.
 It's time to add insects to the list!

 Although we're not advocating for freshly-squeezed grasshopper juice, try serving them roasted or fried, as they take on the flavour of whatever they're cooked with.

 Another wonderful feature of insects is their levels of fat.
 They have a high content of mono and polyunsaturated fatty acids, which can total up to 70% in some insects.

 Now diet culture has led to fat having an unfair, negative rep in the past, but don't be fooled.
 Fat, especially of the unsaturated variety, is essential in providing the body with energy and supporting cell growth.
 It also protects your organs and helps the body absorb nutrients and produce important hormones.

-Edible insects are one of the few animal sources that contains higher unsaturated fats than unhealthy saturated fats.
-This means you can increase your healthy fat intake, while keeping your protein intake high by swapping out beef for mealworms!
+Edible insects are one of the few animal sources that contain higher unsaturated fats than unhealthy saturated fats.
+This means you can increase your healthy fat intake while keeping your protein intake high by swapping out beef for mealworms!

 Insects contain significant levels of fibre, which is important for maintaining our digestive and gut health.
 Edible insects contain high levels of chitin, an insoluble fibre derived from the exoskeleton.